whatnote/ms2historybeforeorafter/README.md

 Not a bug, as such but something that took me far too long to work out!

 ## Deployment

+Gitpod was used to devleoped the site, with progress being comitted to git via the terminal.

+### Deployment of Page

+- Log onto GitHub
+- Go to the “repositories” section
+- Click: ms2historybeforeorafter
+- Click on "settings" located in the right handside, sort of in the middle of the screen.
+- Click on “Pages” on the left handside menu
+- Under “Source”, select “Master” in the first tab
+- In the next tab, select “/root” if not already selected by default
+- Click “Save” and the url should be displayed above the "source" section
+- Now that the link is displayed, the website is deployed and can be accessed in the browser by clicking on the url

 ### Repository Link